vitwit/cada/docs/spawn.md

 3. Keeper and Relyer declaration

-Inside of the ChainApp struct, the struct which satisfies the cosmos-sdk runtime.AppI interface, add the required availblob runtime fields.
+Inside of the ChainApp struct, the struct which satisfies the cosmos-sdk runtime.AppI interface, add the required avail-da module runtime fields.

 ```sh